 - Coming out to the family- Opening up about your sexuality is not easy.
 It is really your private matter.
 Tell your family when you feel comfortable and confident.
-Accepting yourself is a key to lead a normal life.
-Remember that coming out may be more of a process than an event.
+Accepting yourself is key to lead a normal life.
+Remember that coming out maybe more of a process than an event.
 Allow your family some time to take the news in and be sensitive to their feelings too.

 - Work place situation- For too many LGBT employees, discrimination is a way of life.
 Usually, they prefer to hide their private lives from colleagues and clients for fear of homophobia, exclusion or in case they are overlooked for valuable promotions.
 While many employers do take steps to provide adequate LGBT protections at work, there are employers that lag behind – and those that don’t pay much attention to discrimination laws at all.